-Joy in Family Medicine offers a systematic approach to coaching family medicine resident physicians and their faculty, so they can enjoy life and thrive in their chosen career.
+Joy in Family Medicine offers a systematic approach to coaching family medicine residents and faculty, so they can enjoy life and thrive in their chosen career.

 The Mayo clinic and Harvard Internal Medicine Residency have published studies showing physician coaching decreases burnout and emotional exhaustion and increases resilience and quality of life.
-Coaching gives tools to thrive, clarity of direction, relief from burnout and overwhelm, restoration of balance, and even help with academic difficulty.
+Coaching gives tools to thrive, clarity of direction, relief from burnout and overwhelm, restoration of balance, and can even help with academic difficulty.
 Joy in Family Medicine Coaching Services® offers packages and individual sessions of coaching by a certified professional physician coach with academic experience.

 Joy in Family Medicine Coaching Services® is a unique coaching-plus program.
-In addition to the one-on-one personalized coaching, we offer a systematic approach to stressors common among family physicians, some of which reinforce and augment existing program curricula.
-The topics include areas of professional and personal life.
+In addition to the professional, personalized coaching, we offer a systematic approach to common issues among family physicians that enhance professional fulfillment.
+The topics include areas directed toward both career and personal life.

 Joy in Family Medicine Coaching Services® values positive synergy.
 We have formed a growing community where residents and early-career physicians can stay in touch, learn and encourage each other, and receive ongoing monthly group coaching sessions and bonus curricular topics.
 Membership is limited to those who have participated in one of our programs.

 Now resident physicians can access this key to success at a critical time in their careers.